McGill-ECSE321-Fall2019/project-group-3/README.md

 The application shall allow a mixture of students, tutors to interact in order to accommodate the students' needs for a particular course, subject or even tutor; all under the company manager's supervison.
 The scope of the software engineering group project of the Fall 2019 offering of ECSE321 is to develop the software system for ....

 Our application supports the scenarios described in the user stories for the Company Manager.
 Additionally this application is designed to integrate with the viewpoints of other stake-holders created by seperate teams via service calls.
 All functionality of the system is to be accessible via the web frontend for respective stakeholders.
-In addition, a mobile (Android) frontend allows easy execution of the most important functionality for the givenstakeholder having both read and write access to the backend via RESTful service call.
+In addition, a mobile (Android) frontend allows easy execution of the most important functionality for the given stakeholder having both read and write access to the backend via RESTful service call.